Music

 The additional funding will enable improvements to secure the venue’s future as a long-term cultural asset and allow ‘wider aspirations’ for the multi-use events space.
 Work is expected to start following the 2025 events programme, subject to detailed design and planning approval.

-The funding, which is part of a £2m package that would support Sefton Council to deliver four projects across Bootle and Seaforth, will be considered at this month’s Combined Authority meeting on Friday 15 November.
+The funding, which is part of a £2m package that will support Sefton Council to deliver four projects across Bootle and Seaforth, was approved at today’s Combined Authority meeting (Friday 15 November).

 Liverpool City Region Mayor Steve Rotheram said: